Blackstar Sonnet 120 Acoustic Amp Review

 Like most acoustic amps, the Sonnet is great as an open air practice amp, or a buffer between your guitar and a PA system in a live environment.
 It's a great option for small to mid-sized venues, perhaps for restaurants or bar gigs, especially those that want to run two guitars.

+It's also a great fit for recording and studio work.
 I'm planning to use it at church, for sending a signal to our PA system and then using it as my own personal monitor (I'll just turn it sideways instead of facing out into the crowd).
+Given the low price, there are plenty of contexts in which the Sonnet 120 would be a fantastic solution.

 Review Conclusion

 To be fair, I haven't tested a lot of acoustic amps in my time, but I definitely liked what the Sonnet was able to do more than what I've gotten out of isolated acoustic preamps.
+Overall, I was totally impressed with this amplifier, given what it costs.
+It will absolutely make your guitar rig better, so I'm comfortable recommending it without hesitation.
+Buy confidently.
+If you have questions about our Blackstar Sonnet 120 review, or about our testing/review process, leave it in the comments section below and I'll help out as much as possible.
+We'll see you there.

-Written by Bobby on Acoustics and Roundups
+Written by Bobby Kittleberger on Acoustics & Roundups

-Written by Bobby on Acoustics and Reviews
+Written by Bobby Kittleberger on Acoustics & Reviews

 Hi Sir,